 - Assistance to local businesses to help them meet the Maricopa County trip reduction goals

 You can use the Valley Metro Bus Book to plan your routes.
 If you want to plan a specific trip, the online Trip Planner might be the most efficient way for you to accomplish that.
 They also print Bus Books.
 You can usually find them at libraries and some grocery stores, or you can contact Valley Metro and order one.
 When I did it, it arrived in just a few days.
 They are like small phone books, so you probably don't want to carry it around with you.
 There's a handy pullout map with all the bus routes.

 How Much Is the Bus in Phoenix?

 Effective March 1, 2013, the local bus fare is $2 per ride.
-An all day pass is twice that amount, $4.
-If you don't buy your all-day pass in advance, it's and extra $2 to purchase it on the bus.
+An all-day pass is twice that amount, $4.
+If you don't buy your all-day pass in advance, it's an extra $2 to purchase it on the bus.

 Express buses have a higher fare.
 Check out the rate schedule for all of the fare details.

 If you ride the bus regularly, or you need to take more than one bus to get to your destination, you'll probably find that one of the following passes is the most economical:

 All Day Pass - Can be used all day, from bus to bus or from bus to rail and back again.
 These work best if you typically don't ride the bus, but you will be doing so one or two days per month for special trips.